We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Winnipeg?

 The cheapest day to fly to Winnipeg is usually Tuesday.
 At the moment, Sunday is the most expensive.

 What time of day is cheapest to fly?

-Flights in the evening are typically the cheapest time of the day to fly to Winnipeg.
-Flights at midday are usually the most expensive.
+Flights in the afternoon are typically the cheapest time of the day to fly to Winnipeg.
+Flights in the morning are usually the most expensive.

 Situated on Canada’s vast prairies, Winnipeg is one of North America’s undiscovered highlights.
 Filled with theatres, cinemas, museums and restaurants, it is also a great location for water sports lovers and hikers alike.